aryabartar/sNeeds-API/doc/note.md

     ]
 }
 ```
 > This way errors are translated to other languages.
-Some of the errors like This one is available on Spanish language:
+Some of the errors like This one is available on other languages such as Spanish language:
 ```
   curl -X POST \
   http://127.0.0.1:8000/discount/cart-consultant-discounts/ \